marcpaterno/y3_cluster_cpp/README.md

 1. Below is the docker installation: put everything inside a docker container

-2. The link [Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native_macOS_build) lets you install natively on a Mac.
+2. The link [Mac OSx Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native_macOS_build) lets you install natively on a Mac.
 (You do have a mac, don't you?
 But we don't judge.)

 3. The link
-[Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native%20linux%20build) lets you install natively on a Linux box.
+[Linux Native Install](https://bitbucket.org/mpaterno/y3_cluster_cpp/wiki/Native%20linux%20build) lets you install natively on a Linux box.

 ### Get cosmosis-docker